ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_insert.gif)](seq_insert.gif)

-You can think if the insert index as the number of images that should appear before the point where the image was inserted.
+You can think of the insert index as the number of images that should appear before the point where the image was inserted.

 Of course the image that was at that index (and all the images after it), will be bumped up into the next index position to make room for the new image.

 If a negative index position is used, the insert position is calculated after the image being inserted is removed from the end of the list.
-That is it will act as if the image being inserted was not part of the original image list.
+That is, it will act as if the image being inserted was not part of the original image list.
 As such "`-insert -2`" will 'roll' the last three images, placing two images between the newly inserted image and the end of the image list.

 ~~~
 convert font_[0-3].gif tree.gif -insert -2 +append seq_insert2.gif